NZR AB class: Boilers

 The AB type boiler had a working pressure of 180psi, a standard across the type.
 These boilers were of standard construction, no matter which firm built them, and as such were interchangeable across any locomotives of the type.
 They were also similar to the boilers built for the WAB and WS class 4-6-4T tank locomotives in 1939 - in fact, the WAB boiler and AB boilers were the same, with those fitted to the WAB fitted with the necessary components to draw water from the locomotive's side tanks.

 This type of boiler was also adapted for use on the Q and AA class 4-6-2 tender locomotives of 1901 and 1915 respectively when their original boilers wore out.
 In the case of the AA class, the boiler change was not necessitated by the condition of the boilers but due to the limitations of the original boilers.
-The replacement took place in the 1930s, and these locomotives gained new heights of reliability, before they were withdrawn in 1957 (at the same time as the Q class).
-All of these boilers were then put back into the AB class pool, and were reused on engines of that class.
+The replacement took place in the 1930s, and these locomotives gained more reliability before they were withdrawn in 1957 (at the same time as the Q class).
+All of these boilers were then put back into the AB class pool and were reused on engines of that class.

 In all, 6 separate classes used the standard AB boiler.
 When Q, AA and G class locomotives were scrapped in the 1950s, the boilers were overhauled to keep locomotives of A, AB, and WAB serviceable.

 Tenders

 Throughout their NZR careers, the AB class were known for their Vanderbilt tenders - one of three classes to use this tender, the others being the re-built G class 4-6-2, and the later J/Ja/Jb class 4-8-2 engines.
 The tenders, although satisfactory, suffered from having been constructed too lightly for the intended task, and were also prone to rusting, particularly around the frame channels.
 This necessitated the complete replacement of the tender frames from some locomotives, although not all were treated so.

 The standard AB tender design was adapted for the three-cylinder G class locomotive 4-6-2 tender locomotive rebuilds of 1937.
 These tenders had a more substantial tender underframe and was also unique in that the body was of welded construction rather than the traditional riveted style.
 As such, they became known as the 'G' style tender.
 When the six locomotives were withdrawn in 1956, their tenders were fitted to AB class locomotives.

-Further G type tenders were constructed later on by Addington Railway Workshops (Christchurch) and Otahuhu Workshops (Auckland) for AB class locomotives whose tenders were not considered to be economically repairable.
-However, this was not always the case:
+Further G-type tenders were constructed later on by Addington Railway Workshops (Christchurch) and Otahuhu Workshops (Auckland) for AB class locomotives whose tenders were not considered to be economically repairable.
+This was not always the case: